edamontology/caseologue/_sources/workflow.rst.txt

    :width: 300
    :align: right

-The caselogue suite is implemented in **GitHub Actions** to run quality checks at **each Pull Requests merge** into the main EDAM Ontology repository.
+The caseologue suite is implemented in **GitHub Actions** to run quality checks at **each Pull Requests merge** into the main EDAM Ontology repository.
 It can also be **run manually** when needed from the caseologue and the main edamontology repositories.

-You can test it yourself on the current development version of EDAM clicking this `link <https://github.com/edamontology/caseologue/actions/workflows/caseologue.yml>`_ and click on "Run workflow".
+You can test it yourself on the current development version of EDAM clicking this `link <https://github.com/edamontology/caseologue/actions/workflows/caseologue_all_tests.yml>`_ and click on "Run workflow".

 .. image:: _static/run_wf.png
   :width: 800